Left Join vs Right Join

 Example

-The example below demonstrates the Left Join operation on two relative tables.
-Here, the first table contains the salary information while the second table contains marital status information.
-Since Alex's status is unknown, it is not recorded in the table.
+The following example demonstrates a Left Join operation between two related tables.
+The first table stores salary information, while the second table stores marital status details.

 Left Join Vs Right Join